gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy sniffled and pulled her face out of her mother's apron.
 "I want to come too!"

-"I don't see why---um."
+"I don't see why—um."
 Mama Roo stopped herself at a pleading glance from her older daughter.
 "Actually,
 Sindy,
 I think I'd like you to set the table.
-No, don't fuss, it needs doing---you hop to it.
+No, don't fuss, it needs doing—you hop to it.
 Now,
-where *is* that rosehip tea..."
+where *is* that rosehip tea…"

 The sun was low on the horizon as Maddy and Gumption walked slowly back toward the village.